EdwardCoom/Term-Project/README.md

 * Game Options

   * Toggle AI
-    - Selecion to toggle the AI opponent on or off, with the default being off.
+    - Select to toggle the AI opponent on or off, with the default being off.
 If toggled on, the black player will be the AI opponent.
 Please only use this during white's turn, but it can be enabled in the middle of a game if you'd like to try setting up an interesting board state first.

   * Undo Move
     - This option allows the user to take back the previous move when selected.
-This will undo both players moves, but if you are facing AI, make sure to start again with white's move when you are done, or the behavior may be unexpected.
+This will undo both players' moves, but if you are facing AI, make sure to start again with white's move when you are done, or the behavior may be unexpected.

   * New Game
     - Selection will refresh the page, starting a new game.

-## Met Requirements
+## Requirements
 As this project was created for a term project in CSCI 445 at the University of Tennessee at Martin, we had certain requirements to meet.
-Here are the requirements we were able to satisfy.
+Here are the requirements we satisfy:

   * 3D transformations and camera movement
     -  We were able to implement movement of 3D chess pieces across the chess board and also on all three axes of movement, demonstrated when the pieces are placed off of the chess board and onto the table.
 The camera is moveable from free look to user selectable preset perspectives.